adrinamin/bud_get/README.md

 # bud_get

-This is a basic budgeting applictation written in C. It is a console application which can be run within the terminal.
+This is a basic budget planner written in C. It is a console application that can be run within the terminal.

-This is my personal side project and it is still work in progress!
+This is my personal side project and it is still a work in progress!

-But if you really want to run this application, check out the repo and run `make`.
+But if you want to run this application, check out the repo and run `make`.
 This will build a binary file in the `bin` directory.
 You can then run the file with `bin/bud_get`.